albertovpd/big-query-data-science/day1.md

         WHERE <column> in (a,b)   #a,b parameters
         (exactly like <column> = a or <column> = b

+- is null / is not null

+    CUIDAO!
+    SELECT count(*) :   counts everything
+            count(<column>):    count just not nulls

+    So, if you write:

+        SELECT
+        count(*) AS count1,
+        count(dropoff_location) AS count2
+        FROM
+        `bigquery-public-data.chicago_taxi_trips.taxi_trips`
+        WHERE dropoff_location is null

+    The output is:
+        count1: a lot
+        count2: 0

+    Nevertheless if we write:

+        WHERE dropoff_location is null

+    Then both columns has the same lenght

 - Looking for some text or word

         WHERE